Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/ruby.md

 ## <a name="process-and-view-the-response"></a>Processar e ver a resposta

-1. Depois da resposta é recebida, pode imprimir a resposta JSON.
+1. Depois que a resposta for recebida, você poderá imprimir a resposta JSON.

     ```ruby
     puts JSON::pretty_generate(JSON(response.body))